Michael Jordan Refused to Pass the Ball to a Teammate Despite Phil Jackson Calling a Timeout to Tell Him to Make the Pass

-Former Bulls center Bill Wennington wrote an autobiography in 2004.
-In the book, he talked about a game when Jordan didn’t pass the ball to Longley despite the big man being open.
+Former Bulls center Bill Wennington wrote an autobiography, Tales From the Bulls Hardwood, in 2004.
+In the book, he discussed a game where Jordan didn’t pass the ball to Longley despite the big man being open.
 When Jackson called timeout and instructed Jordan to give the ball to Longley, MJ refused, saying the Australian already missed two of his passes.

 At a meeting in practice the next day, Jackson once again told Jordan to pass the ball to Longley when the offense’s triggers and actions required it.
 That’s when Longley and Jordan shared an interesting exchange.

 “Michael,” Wennington recalls Longley saying, via Jack M. Silverstein of Substack.
 “I am trying my hardest.”
-When Jordan heard Longley say that, he responded by saying, “Luc, you are not.
+When Jordan heard Longley say that, he said, “Luc, you are not.
 You are not catching the ball.
 If I pass you the ball, you have to catch the ball.”

-Jordan was tough on Longley because he wanted the Melbourne, Australia, native to understand what it took to win and play at a championship level.
-Although Longley certainly must have found Jordan to be difficult at times, the duo had tremendous success together.
+Jordan was tough on Longley because he wanted the Melbourne, Australia, native to understand what it took to play at a championship level.
+Although Longley certainly must have found Jordan difficult at times, the duo had tremendous success together.

 Michael Jordan and Luc Longley won three straight rings together with Phil Jackson